Can Menopause Cause Constipation? | Home Remedies & Treatment

 FAQs

-Constipation during menopause is often triggered by hormonal shifts.
-And so rebalancing your hormones with hormone replacement therapy (HRT) can help to relieve the symptoms of constipation and keep your bowels working as they should.
+Constipation during menopause is often triggered by shifts in hormones.
+So, rebalancing your hormones, such as estrogen, with hormone replacement therapy (HRT) can help to relax the constipation symptoms and keep your bowels working as they should.

 That being said, a doctor is unlikely to prescribe HRT for constipation alone.
 This line of treatment is designed to help with many of the symptoms of menopause, including hot flashes, night sweats, and mood swings.
 However, it also comes with considerable risks of side effects.
 So, it’s not for everyone.
 Talk to your doctor to find out if HRT could be a suitable treatment plan for you.

 Certain supplements such as magnesium, senna, aloe vera, and carnitine are known to help ease the discomfort of constipation, and in some cases, they can fix the problem completely.
-Just be sure to consult with your doctor before starting any new supplement to make sure it’s suitable for you.
+Just ensure to take your doctor’s advice before starting any new supplement to make sure it’s suitable for you.

 Constipation during menopause isn’t usually a sign of an underlying condition.
-In most cases, the discomfort is caused by a hormonal imbalance that affects the gut.
+In most cases, the discomfort is caused by a hormone imbalance that affects the gut.

-However, certain conditions, such as an underactive thyroid or diabetes, can cause symptoms of constipation.
+However, certain conditions, such as an underactive thyroid or diabetes, can cause constipation.
 So, if your constipation is accompanied by other symptoms, it’s time to visit your doctor.

 Conclusion